Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 Your story probably begins with applause.

 This wasn’t necessarily abuse or neglect.
-Often, it was well-meaning parents who simply got more excited about achievements than ordinary moments.
+Often, well-meaning parents who simply got more excited about achievements than ordinary moments.
 Parents who posted the honor roll certificate but never asked how you felt about the pressure.

 The Pattern That Formed